isaiahdoyle/seng265/assignments/02_process_cal/README.md

 ## Installing additional modules for tester.py

-To use tester.py inside Senjhalla  or in the analogous environment for M1 MacBoocks, you need to execute the following command
+To use tester.py inside Senjhalla  or in the analogous environment for M1 MacBoocks, you need to execute the following commands

-    pip3 install deepdiff --no-warn-script-location
+    pip3 install deepdiff
+    pip3 install pyyaml

+pip3 should be part of the installation you completed for A#0, but if this step failed during the process, you can install pip3 as follows:

+* In Senjhalla:

+        sudo apt update
+        sudo apt install python3-pip

+* In M1 Mackbooks: pip3 was automatically installed by homebrew

+## Interpreting the diffs produced by tester.py

+The easiest way to undersand the differences described by tester.py is to consider the produced output.yaml and the expected .yaml (e.g., test02.yaml) files as dictionaries.
+Thus, tester.py will tell you when one key in a dictionary is missing in the other one, or when the value associated with a key (e.g., a string or a list) is different from the other side.
+Also, tester.py checks the syntax of your produced output.yaml file.
+If the syntax is not valid, the comparisson won't take place.